-Americans don’t just need any jobs.
-They need jobs that pay a living wage.
+Americans don’t need just any jobs.
+They need decent jobs that pay a living wage.
 No one should work forty or more hours a week and still be unable to provide for their family.
 We must respect our nation’s most valuable asset: the working men and women who keep our country running.
 They deserve the dignity of being able to earn an honest living.

 Unfortunately, most new jobs being created today are low-wage and temporary.
 We don’t need more gig and temp jobs.
 People can’t even feed their families on these, let alone save for a home, education, and retirement.